iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Annulment vs Divorce in Iowa

 Petitions for annulment and divorce proceedings in Iowa have separate legal grounds upon which they can be filed.
 While the grounds for annulment, as stated above, must be proven before an annulment decree can be issued and one’s marriage declared null, Iowa is essentially a no-fault divorce state.
-This means that divorce petitions can be filed only on the ground that one’s marriage is irreparably broken by no one’s fault and there is no probability of it being fixed.
-While, in some U.S States, the filing spouses only have to admit the breakdown of their marriages, Iowa law requires petitioners to provide reasonable evidence of this allegation in court.
+This means that divorce petitions may be filed only on the ground that no one’s fault irreparably breaks one’s marriage, and there is no probability of it being fixed.
+While in some U.S. States, the filing spouses only have to admit the breakdown of their marriages, Iowa law requires petitioners to provide reasonable evidence of this allegation in court.

 Furthermore, in annulment and divorce proceedings, the court may order spousal support, property division, child support, and name change per Iowa Code §§ 598.21A, 598.21, 598.21B(2), and 598.37.
 However, in annulment suits, the court may compensate one spouse if it is discovered that such a person entered the marriage in good faith (Iowa Code § 598.32)..
 That is, believing the other party, who is liable for the compensation, was capable of consenting to the marriage.